Understanding America's Scientific Illiteracy

 Politics is also contributing to America's widespread confusion about evolution, the researchers say.
 Major political parties in the United States are more willing to make opposition to evolution a prominent part of their campaigns to garner conservative votes—something that does not happen in Europe or Japan. …

-"There needs to be more addressing of creationism from these more moderate theological perspectives," Scott said.
+… Scott says one thing that will help is to have Catholics and mainstream Protestants speak up about their theologies' acceptance of evolution."There needs to be more addressing of creationism from these more moderate theological perspectives," Scott said.
 “The professional clergy and theologians whom I know tend to be very reluctant to engage in that type of ‘my theology versus your theology’ discussion, but it matters because it’s having a negative effect on American scientific literacy."

 Bruce Chapman, the president of the Discovery Institute, the primary backer of ID, has a different view of the study.